Why Rights Groups Worry About The Philippines' New Anti-Terrorism Law

 The government says it needs the legislation to combat insurgencies and that it safeguards freedoms.
 The Philippine Foreign Affairs Department even sent a letter to U.S. Congress members to allay concerns over the law, saying, "The Philippines remains committed to the protection of civil and political liberties as well as human rights."

 But human rights groups warn that the hard-line Duterte administration could use the legislation to prosecute political opponents.
+The Philippine Catholic Church went so far as to compare the legislation to China's new national security law imposed on Hong Kong.

 The law took effect Saturday at a time when the authorities are battling the coronavirus and arresting those caught breaching the lockdown.
 It follows widespread condemnation of the Duterte administration for harsh tactics against drug suspects and against government critics, as well as for undercutting civil liberties such as a free press, according to human rights advocates.